bryanwills/awesome-eleventy/README.md

 Minimally maintained:

-- [2025] [Eleventy Base Blog](https://github.com/11ty/eleventy-base-blog) - A starter repository for a blog web site using the Eleventy static site generator.
+- [2025] [Base Blog](https://github.com/11ty/eleventy-base-blog) - A starter repository for a blog web site using the Eleventy static site generator.
-- [2025] [Eleventy Netlify Boilerplate](https://github.com/danurbanowicz/eleventy-netlify-boilerplate) - A boilerplate for building a simple website with the Eleventy static site generator.
+- [2025] [Netlify Boilerplate](https://github.com/danurbanowicz/eleventy-netlify-boilerplate) - A boilerplate for building a simple website with the Eleventy static site generator.

 <details><summary>Archived</summary>